ccp5UK/dl-poly/execute/README.txt

 The `execute' Sub-directory

-In the supplied version of DL_POLY, this sub-directory is intended to be the `working' directory from which jobs are submitted for execution and the data files manipulated.
+In the supplied version of DL_POLY_4, this sub-directory is intended to be the `working' directory from which jobs are submitted for execution and the data files manipulated.
 For these purposes the sub-directory contains a few macros for copying and storing data files from and to